-- 1. Assessment of theoretical and practical content by means of oral and written tests or tests of skills performance. - 2.
-Oral or written presentation of reports, individual or group work, clinical cases, problem solving and handling of diagnostic tests. - 3.
-Active participation in class activities, seminars and workshops and motivation for the quality of the learning outcomes.
+1. Assessment of theory and practical contents through oral, written or skills tests.

+2. Written or oral presentation of reports, individual or group projects, clinical cases, resolution of problems, and handling diagnostic tests.

+3. Active participation in classroom activities, seminars and workshops and motivation for quality learning outcomes.